open-component-model/ocm-website/content/docs/tutorials/build-deploy-software-via-helm-charts-with-ocm-101.md

 ## Introduction

 Let's illustrate a very simple "Hello World" example application and show how to leverage OCM to build an application component containing a Helm Chart and an OCI Image and deploy it to a local `kind` k8s cluster.
-The topics `ocm` [`localization`](https://github.com/open-component-model/ocm-website/blob/main/content/docs/tutorials/complex-component-structure-deployment.md#localization) and [`configuration`](https://github.com/open-component-model/ocm-website/blob/main/content/docs/tutorials/complex-component-structure-deployment.md#configuration) are NOT part of this very simple example and is part of other deep-dive guides.
+The topics `ocm` [`localization`](https://ocm.software/docs/tutorials/deployment-scenario-using-an-aggregated-component/#localization) and [`configuration`](https://ocm.software/docs/tutorials/deployment-scenario-using-an-aggregated-component/#configuration) are NOT part of this very simple example, but is covered in other tutorials.

 As base we use the `podinfo` application from Stefan Prodan's [Github repo](https://github.com/stefanprodan/podinfo).
-All files can be found [here](https://github.com/open-component-model/ocm-examples).
+All files can be found [here](https://github.com/open-component-model/ocm-examples/tree/main/components).

 At the end of the tutorial you will have created one OCM component for your business application `podinfo`.
-This component will be composed using the OCM guidelines and consist of several resources, alongside an OCI image and a Helm chart.
+This component will be composed using the OCM guidelines and consist of multiple resources, alongside an OCI image and a Helm chart.

 For building multiple components in one shot the ["all-in-one"](https://github.com/open-component-model/ocm-website/blob/main/content/docs/getting-started/getting-started-with-ocm/create-component-version.md#all-in-one) mechanism becomes handy.